County Executive of Cuyahoga County, Ohio

 The county executive of Cuyahoga County, the second largest county in Ohio, and the 29th largest county by population in the United States, is the elected chief executive of the Cuyahoga County government.
 Democrat Chris Ronayne is the current county executive.
 The county charter stipulates that the executive is responsible for the appointment and removal of county personnel, working with other local governments, introducing legislation to the county council, submitting budgets and capital improvements plans to the council, and many other duties.

 Formation

 After a widespread corruption scandal was revealed, the voters of Cuyahoga County, which includes the City of Cleveland and 58 surrounding suburbs, voted to authorize a new form of county government on November 3, 2009.

 The charter replaced three county commissioners with an executive and 11-member council.
 Under the charter, other previously elected posts, such as sheriff, treasurer, and clerk of courts became appointed positions under the executive.
-Summit County is the only other Ohio county with an executive.
+Summit County is the only other county in Ohio with a county executive.

 Democrat Ed FitzGerald, the then-mayor of Lakewood, Ohio, defeated Matt Dolan in the initial election in November 2010 and was sworn in as the first Cuyahoga County executive on January 1, 2011 and inaugurated on January 9.